This means that you no longer pay an out-of-pocket co-pay (usually $10, $20, or more), as you do with most traditional health care plans.

 Your mileage may vary from what I found with Cigna.
-A quick search for “health insurance prescription home delivery” found that at least Humana, Aetna, and HAP are all running similar prescription mail order delivery programs.
+A quick search for “health insurance prescription home delivery” found that at least Humana, Aetna, Anthem, and HAP are all running similar prescription mail order delivery programs.

 Saving Money on Prescription Drugs Discussion: